 \subsection{Over-screening effects on galactic disks}

 The evolution of the mass for Standard Model particles has already been considered regarding the expansion of the universe, as the scalar field's roll under the influence of its own potential will give a time-varying mass to the elementary particles.
-For example, this has been applied to neutrino physics, addressing their small mass~\cite{Brookfield:2005bz} or the Hubble tension~\cite{Sakstein:2019fmf}, up to inflation in the context of string theory~\cite{Cicoli:2023opf,Casas:2024xqy}.
-However, here, we relate this effect to screening mechanisms and their effect on elementary particles in late-time cosmology, where the non-minimally coupled field is already stable at its effective minimum.
-Therefore, instead of studying the time evolution of the scalar field, we will focus on the implications of matter density distribution at current times.
-As an illustration, we will see the impact of screening mechanisms on galactic disks, where the local density is well-defined by direct observations.
+For example, this has been applied from neutrino physics, addressing their small mass~\cite{Brookfield:2005bz} or the Hubble tension~\cite{Sakstein:2019fmf}, up to inflation in the context of string theory~\cite{Cicoli:2023opf,Casas:2024xqy}.
+However, here, we relate this mass change to screening mechanisms and their effect on elementary particles in late-time cosmology, where the non-minimally coupled field is already stable at its effective minimum.
+Therefore, instead of studying the time evolution of the scalar field, we will focus on the implications of the distribution of matter at current times.
+As an illustration, we will see the impact of screening mechanisms on galactic disks.

 For this, we will use the following density function for the galactic disk

 where this system is in cylindrical coordinates, and $\Sigma_{\rm disk},~z_{\rm disk}$ and $r_{\rm disk}$ are length scales characterizing different galaxies.
 Following Ref.~\cite{Burrage:2023eol}, these quantities can be reparametrised into the virial mass, $M_{\rm vir}$ (defined as the enclosed mass within the radius at which the galaxy density equals 200 times the critical density of the universe).
 Taking $M_{\rm vir}=10^{11.5} M_\odot$ corresponds to $\Sigma_{\rm disk}=6.4\times 10^8 M_\odot \text{kpc}^{-2},~z_{\rm disk}=0.2 \text{kpc}$ and $r_{\rm disk}=0.6 \text{kpc}$.
 For a realistic illustration of this scenario, we would also have to consider other galaxy components, such as dark matter\footnote{Dark matter will also feel the mass shift due to screening mechanisms, unless it obtains its mass by a dynamically broken scale symmetry, as we saw in section~\ref{subsec SM}.} and the bulge~\cite{2017MNRAS.465...76M}, but we will neglect them in this illustration for simplicity.
 Similarly, we will take that baryonic matter contributes with a $100\%$ of its mass, as any other percentage can be redefined into the model parameters.